Navideck/universal_ble/README.md

 // Create a separate queue for each device.
 UniversalBle.queueType = QueueType.perDevice;
 ```

+The commands that are being queued are:
+- discoverServices
+- setNotifiable
+- read
+- write

 You can also disable the queue completely and parallelize all commands, even for the same device, by using: